izzeddin62/alu-higher_level_programming/python-network_1/README.md

 a Python script that takes in a URL, sends a request to the URL and displays the body of the response.
 ### 8-json_api.py
 a Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.
+### 10-my_github.py
+ a Python script that takes your GitHub credentials (username and password) and uses the GitHub API to display your id